Adhumunt/NotesTeX/README.md

 # The NotesTeX Package
-NotesTEX v1.0
+> NotesTEX v1.0.

-Created by Aditya Dhumuntarao
+> Created by Aditya Dhumuntarao.

-Date: September 18, 2017
+> Date: September 18, 2017.

-E-mail comments and suggestions to adhumunt@gmail.com
+> E-mail comments and suggestions to adhumunt@gmail.com.

 This material is subject ot the LaTeX Project Public License.
 See http://www.ctan.org/tex-archive/help/Catalogue/licenses.lppl.html for the details of the liscence.